 F1 Bernedoodle Meaning

 The F1 Bernedoodle is the traditional Bernedoodle that many people think of when they hear the term “Bernedoodle”.
 However, F1 Bernedoodle genetics can vary a lot which will influence how they look.
 As an example, they can have coats that are flat and straight or curly.
 Curly or wavy coats imply that the Bernedoodle has more Poodle genetics and will be more nonshedding and hypoallergenic than a Bernedoodle with a flat or straight coat.
-In general curly equals Poodle and flat equal Bernese Mountain Dog.
+In general, a curly coat equals more Poodle and a flat coat equals Bernese Mountain Dog.

-F1 Bernedoodles gain one of the best genetic advantages that is called hybrid vigor.
+F1 Bernedoodles gain one of the best genetic advantages which is called hybrid vigor.
 Hybrid vigor means the first cross between two purebred pets will be healthier than any parent purebred dog because they don’t inherit genetic deficiencies that are passed down from purebred dogs.
-Because Bernedoodles are a crossbred canine, they will only inherit hereditary diseases that are common to the Poodle and also Bernese Mountain Dog.
+Because Bernedoodles are crossbred canines, they will only inherit hereditary diseases that are common to the Poodle and also Bernese Mountain Dog.

 F1 Bernedoodle Qualities

 - Coat Type: Unknown (Straight, Wavy, or Curly)